[Emilia-Romagna Art Cities] Parma in 3 Minutes

 From that moment, and until 1731, the city of Parma will follow the events of the House of Farnese, passing through the times in the hands of the House of Bourbon and then to the House of Habsburgs.
 After the Napoleonic Wars, in 1814 the Duchy of Parma was re-established and temporarily entrusted to Marie Louis, and, in 1860 it was definitively annexed the Duchy and the city of Parma enters the history of the Kingdom of Italy.

-Among the few Italian cities to be considered worthy heir to Paris, it is distinguished by stupendous noble palaces set in a unique historic center that combines Italian taste with the sophistication of European courts.
-The centerpiece of the city is the Pilotta Palace, a gigantic unfinished complex, and former Ducal residence – now a Museum -, from which you can quickly reach all the most interesting points of the city such as the Baptistery and the Duomo, which houses the unmissable dome frescoed by Correggio.
+Parma distinguished its city center with stupendous noble palaces that combine Italian taste with the sophistication of European courts, and it is one of the few Italian cities which are often compared with Paris, The centerpiece of the city is the Pilotta Palace, a gigantic unfinished complex, and former Ducal residence – now a Museum -, from which you can quickly reach all the most interesting points of the city such as the Baptistery and the Duomo, which houses the unmissable dome frescoed by Correggio.
 Do not miss also the frescoes of Parmigianino in the church of “Santa Maria della Steccata” as well as the works contained in the church of San Giovanni Evangelista where we still find Parmigianino and Correggio works.

 But Parma is also a city of music and theater, a passion that could be perceived in the variety of proposals and structures dedicated to it: the Paganini Auditorium, the House of Music, the Arturo Toscanini Museum, the House of Sound and not least the Regio Theatre, which was inaugurated in 1829 and which is still one of the most renowned theaters in the world.
 We suggest also a walk through the Boulevards of Parco Ducale, which was restored in 1749 by the French architect Alexandre Petitot.

 The city of Parma is also famous for its good life and good taste.
-Here are made the most popular Italian gastronomic products in the world.
-Thousands of Parmigiano Reggiano wheels await maturation in silent and remote farmhouses.
+The most popular Italian gastronomic products in the world come from this part of Emilia-Romagna: thousands of Parmigiano Reggiano wheels await maturation in silent and remote farmhouses.
 Along the hills, cellars of manors and castles hide from the eyes of the curious the delicious cured meats and hams, that only this special micro-climate of can create.

 Among the museums of Parma worth a visit the Pilotta Palace, which houses in its spaces the fabulous Farnese Theater and the National Gallery, one of the most impressive and important collections of paintings of Italy.
 It also worth a visit the University Museum of Communication which is housed within the Cistercian Abbey of Valserena and which preserves the most extensive visual and design cultural heritage in Italy in the twentieth century, gathering over 12 million materials.